nalquas/homegirl-tic/README.md

 2. Open TIC-80 and load the game you want to extract data from.
 3. In TIC-80, use `export map` and `export sprites` to export the spritesheet and map.
 Store the files in the folder you created.
 4. In TIC-80, press `ESC` to open the code viewer.
 Use `CTRL+A` to select everything, then copy the code into the folder you created.
+5. In TIC-80, go to the sprite editor.
+Click on the button used to change palette settings.
+Then, press the copy button and paste the palette string into the folder you created.

 The file structure should be as follows (Make sure the filenames are identical):
 ```
 your_game_folder
 |- code.lua
+|- palette.data
 |- sprites.gif
 |- world.map
 ```